-he 'Rights of Minority Community in Pakistan,' seminar, was held at the Catch the Fire Church in Korangi, Karachi on August 11, 2022.
-The seminar witnessed dynamic representation from the Christian, Hindu, and Sikh communities, who participated and expressed their views. on various topics, ranging from the fundamental rights of religious minorities, the importance and process of obtaining a national identity card, and how to understand the process of getting justice from the courts.
+'Rights Minority Community in Pakistan.' seminar, was held at the Catch the Fire Church in Korangi, Karachi on August 11, 2022.
+The seminar witnessed dynamic representation from the Christian, Hindu, and Sikh communities, who participated and expressed their views.
+On the day the seminar shed light on various topics, ranging from the fundamental rights of religious minorities, the importance and process of obtaining a national identity card, and how to understand the process of getting justice from the courts.
 The attendees appreciated the knowledge passed to the participants and the efforts made by LAS on the day.